grace-sanford/portfolio/README.md

 # Getting Started with Create React App

-This is my portfolio site designed in Figma and developed with React, React-Bootstrap, Material UI.
+This is my portfolio site designed in Figma and developed with React and React-Bootstrap.

 ## Available Scripts